 The Rise of Alternative Forms of Payment

-Most AFOPs have been created for domestic usage or have been developed specially for eCommerce.
+Most AFOPs have been created for domestic usage or have been developed especially for eCommerce.
 In fact, many are offered by local banks and payment processing companies.
 There are many reasons a consumer would choose an AFOP over more traditional methods.

 In many regions, credit card penetration is particularly low due to restrictions to obtaining a credit card, tight credit, or a consumer’s own security fears.
 Europeans tend to prefer online banking or bank transfers and parts of Asia and Africa don’t even offer common credit card schemes.
 In many parts of the world, the cash economy still reigns supreme.
 At the other end of the spectrum, some societies are going completely cashless and new AFOPs like e-wallets are becoming the norm.